Eberechi26/Data-Analysis-with-Python/README.md

 ## Python Projects
 This folder is all about Data Analysis projects conducted with python using Jupyter Notebook Interface.
-These analysis was conducted through the preocess of;
+These analysis was conducted through the process of;

 ** Data loading